List of state highways in Louisiana (550–599): Louisiana Highway 582

+Louisiana Highway 582 (LA 582) runs 16.93 mi from Redwing to Lake Providence.

 Louisiana Highway 583

+Louisiana Highway 583 (LA 583) runs 10.47 mi from Bee Bayou to Hegwood Island.

 Louisiana Highway 584

 Louisiana Highway 584 (LA 584) runs 8.01 mi in an east–west direction from LA 135 to a point just east of LA 3048 in an area south of Rayville, Richland Parish.

 Louisiana Highway 585

 Louisiana Highway 585 (LA 585) runs 46.48 mi in a southwest to northeast direction from LA 134 west of Epps, Richland Parish to US 65 at Gassoway, East Carroll Parish.

 The route heads due north from LA 134 and crosses from Richland Parish into West Carroll Parish.
 It then zigzags northward across LA 2 at Goodwill to a point on the Boeuf River west of Oak Grove.
 It then zigzags east and north to Fiske, where it begins to take a winding course parallel to the Boeuf River to LA 835 near Concord.
 LA 585 curves eastward to Kilbourne, where it intersects LA 17 just south of the Arkansas state line.
 The highway proceeds east across Bayou Macon into East Carroll Parish to its terminus at US 65 near Gassoway Lake.